Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/ddapi/ddapi-troubleshooting.md

 ## Debug Boolean

-Simply set `"debug": true` at the top of the config file, and Hammerstone will print additional information about the object.
+Simply set `"debug": true` at the top of your JSON file (per config, not fully standardized), and Hammerstone will print additional information about the object.

 ## Problems